5 Reasons Why Small Business Insurance Is a Smart Bet

-If you don’t have proper coverage, one event — such as a car accident, fire, theft or flood — could completely destroy all the work you’ve done to grow your company decimate any savings you may have accumulated.
+If you don’t have proper coverage, one event — such as a car accident, fire, theft or flood — could completely destroy all the work you’ve done to grow your company and could wipe out any savings you may have accumulated.

 Don’t lose your livelihood because you didn’t have the right coverage.
 Get the basics:

-Auto policy is essential if you lease or own any vehicles for work, or if your employees use their personal vehicle for work-related activities.
+- A commercial auto policy is essential if you lease or own any vehicles for work or if your employees use their personal vehicle for work-related activities.

-Property insurance is a must to replace or repair buildings (and the furniture, supplies and inventory within) and, the personal property of others.
+- Property insurance is a must to replace or repair buildings, furniture, supplies and inventory.
+It also covers damages to the personal property of others.

-Don't put yourself in harm's way and avoid devastating losses in a lawsuit.
-Liability insurance can help safeguard your assets in the event you are on the hook for settlements, judgments, slander, injuries and medical expenses, faulty products, and malpractice or errors.
+Avoid devastating losses from a lawsuit by purchasing commercial liability insurance.
+Liability insurance can help safeguard your assets if you are sued and must pay a settlement or judgment for slander, copyright infringement, injuries and medical expenses, faulty products, and malpractice or errors.

-If there’s a disaster, crime, or even a hacking that renders you unable to do business, you might need time to ramp up again before you can get that cash coming back in.
+If there’s a disaster, fire or cyberattack that shuts down your business, it may take time to restore your operations and start earning income again.
 Meanwhile, payroll, utilities, leases and other expenses will add up quickly.
 Business interruption coverage helps supply the funds until you’re rolling again.

-You can't buy people's trust—you have to earn it.
-But having insurance might help potential customers, employees, partners, vendors and clients choose your business.
-People want to know there’s a solution in case of an issue —and having insurance also shows that you care about your business and all the people it affects.
+Having insurance can help you earn trust with potential customers, employees, partners and vendors.
+People want to know there’s a solution in case of an issue — having insurance shows that you care about your business and all the people it affects.

-Of course, we can rarely plan when things will go wrong—but it’s helpful to understand that something might go wrong.
-An independent insurance agent can help figure this all out.
-It never hurts to learn more about how to anticipate your risks and find solutions that help protect your company.
+Of course, we often don’t know when things will go wrong, but it’s helpful to be prepared for when problems do happen.
+An independent insurance agent can help you figure out how to protect your business and personal assets from workplace mishaps.
+It never hurts to learn more about managing your risks and finding solutions that help protect your company.